"You Eat What You Are."

-This ‘food epidemic’, especially amongst the “haves”, has given rise to a whole industry focused on promoting nutrition and health.
-With the various points of views, beliefs and/or scientific studies on nutrition, health products and food choices, claiming to be “the right one”, the question remains: “which is the right one?”
-We have seen time and again how what is considered unacceptable, or acceptable, at one point is later challenged and/or contradicted, even disproved.
-Which begs questioning even further as to which one is actually right; the new or the old; or any for that matter?
+This ‘food epidemic,’ especially amongst the “haves”, has given rise to a whole global industry focused on promoting nutrition and health with varying points of views, beliefs and (claimed) studies about nutrition, health products and food choices.
+Which is the right one?
+We have repeatedly seen what they claimed unacceptable, or acceptable, at one point, gets contradicted, even disproved by subsequent studies.

-But what if the root source of this food “dilemma” was to actually lie in something entirely different, something we are missing?
+But what if the root source of our self-talk food dilemma lies in something entirely different, not on the food products themselves?

-I have reason to believe that it is because the equation is based on incorrect principles and belief.
-The equation should read: “you eat what you are.”
+I believe it is because the basis of the equation is on the incorrect principle belief—that “we are what we eat.”
+This is simply not true.
+The equation needs to read: “We Eat What We Are.”
 This is not mere semantics.
-It is a life-changing step as I discovered for my life—see my “A Life-Changing Moment”.
+It is a life-changing formula as I discovered for my life—see my “A Life-Changing Moment”.